Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • diagnosis of disability and/or medical condition

-The medical report may be completed by a registered general practitioner (GP), medical specialist, psychologist, occupational therapist, physiotherapist or optometrist, a certified practising speech pathologist or a speech pathologist who is eligible for membership of Speech Pathology Australia (SPA) as a certified practising member.
-This practitioner must not be related to the student or employed by the school.
-Details of the diagnosis should be written by the practitioner who is best placed professionally to make the diagnosis.
+The medical report may be completed by a registered medical practitioner including a general practitioner (GP), medical specialist, psychologist, occupational therapist, physiotherapist or optometrist, a certified practising speech pathologist or a speech pathologist who is eligible for membership of Speech Pathology Australia (SPA) as a certified practising member.
+This practitioner must not be related to the student or directly employed by the student’s MLP.
+Practitioners, such as regional speech pathologists who are employed to support multiple schools or in programs such as GPs in schools, are not considered directly employed by the MLP.
+Schools are encouraged to contact the QCAA to check, if required.

 Evidence of verified disability